edx/commerce-coordinator/docs/decisions/0009-webhook-based-communication.rst

 1. Open edX Kafka Event Bus
 ===========================

-The `kafka-event-bus` is an asynchronous event system used across Open edX services, based on the pub/sub model using Django Signals (via `OpenEdxPublicSignals`).
-It extends internal Django signals to communicate between distributed services.

-**Cons**

 - **Coupling to 2U Infrastructure**: The Kafka bus is managed through `edx-terraform` under 2U ownership, introducing infra and org-level dependencies.
 - **Tied to Open edX Events**: Requires all events to be defined in the `openedx-events` repo, adding further tight coupling.